18. The Mythology of the Fixed Cross

 In ancient times Lebanon (to the west of the Dead Sea) was a vast Cedar forest extending from Egypt to Turkey, and the ruler of Lebanon was called the “Scorpio King”.
 The Egyptian name for the Sign now called Scorpio was “Hor” which translates as “Sky” and also “Falcon” (for more detail on Horus refer to the article on ancient Egypt).

 The scorpion is also significant to Enkidu, in that it was a desert scorpion loosed on Enkidu during his sleep that put him in a fatal coma.
 Gilgamesh journeyed west (scorpio) to the Dead Sea to obtain the antidote to the scorpion venom.

 The oldest known written myth was found on clay tablets with cuneiform markings, at the bottom of a well in modern Iraq.
 The best guess is that the tablets date somewhere between 3000 to 3300 BC, and is written in poetic stanzas that are culturally modified from the original accounts going back to 6300 BC when Gilgamesh built Ur and Urek, the first cities in Mesopotamia.

-Elements of the Gilgamesh myth are mirrored in many subsequent myths, allegories, and Biblical accounts, revealing that the events it describes are submerged in the psyche of the human race (most especially the Deluge and the Great Flood).
-For the full account of the myth refer to the book “Gilgamesh!” (if you can find it).
+Elements of the Gilgamesh myth are mirrored in many subsequent myths, allegories, and Biblical accounts, revealing that the events it describes are submerged in the psyche of the human race (most especially the Deluge and the Great Flood, which have been conflated in the Biblical account).

 Gilgamesh and Enkidu are the Gemini Twins of ancient Sumer.
-The Gemini attribute refers to the Sign of the Age when they lived (the Ages are measured by the precession of Earth’s axis, refer to the Sun/Earth/Moon article for detail on the astronomical Ages).
+The Gemini attribute refers to the Sign of the Age when they lived (the Ages are measured and labeled by the precession of Earth’s axis, refer to the Sun/Earth/Moon article for detail on the astronomical Ages).